git-commit-id/git-commit-id-maven-plugin/README.md

 * **dirty** - `(default: "")` when you run describe on a repository that's in "dirty state" (has uncommited changes), the describe output will contain an additional suffix, such as "-devel" in this example: `v3.5-3-g2222222-devel`.
 You can configure that suffix to be anything you want, "-DEV" being a nice example.
 The "-" sign should be inclided in the configuration parameter, as it will not be added automatically.
 If in doubt run git describe --dirty=-my_thing` to see how the end result will look like.
 * **tags** - `(default: false)`
 * **long** - `(default: false)` git-describe, by default, returns just the tag name, if the current commit is tagged.
 Use this option to force it to format the output using the typical describe format.
 An example would be: `tagname-0-gc0ffebabe` - notice that the distance from the tag is 0 here, if you don't use **forceLongFormat** mode, the describe for such commit would look like this: `tagname`.
-* **always** - `(default: false)` if unable to find a tag, print out just the object id of the current commit.
+* **always** - `(default: true)` if unable to find a tag, print out just the object id of the current commit.
 Useful when you always want to return something meaningful in the describe property.
 * **skip** - `(default: false)` when you don't use `git-describe` information in your build, you can opt to be calculate it.